 IGTV lends itself as a medium for brands to invest in meaningful storytelling. @freshbeauty uses IGTV as a medium for inspirational and educational storytelling, a key pillar of the brand’s content strategy.
 The brand uses the channel to dig deeper into how the ingredients in their products are sourced and the benefits they carry to develop authentic connections with its community.

-Pinterest may have been late to the party, but the addition of native video for business profiles has propelled the channel to the forefront of marketers’ minds.
+Pinterest may have been later to adopt short form video than other platforms, but the addition of native video for business profiles has propelled the channel to the forefront of marketers’ minds.
 Proudly described as a visual search engine, Pinterest is where consumers go to make a purchase decision.